 - One study shows an increase in levels of testosterone after providing high-dose, long-term vitamin D supplements to Vitamin D-deficient men.

 - Another study observed no increase in testosterone after providing Vitamin D-deficient men with short-term Vitamin D supplementation.

 Provided with this inconsistent evidence, what do we recommend?
 We encourage you to conduct your own experiment.
-First, use InsideTracker to monitor your Vitamin D levels and use science-based recommendations to optimize your levels.
+First, use InsideTracker to monitor your Vitamin D and testosterone levels and use science-based recommendations to optimize them.
 If you are low in vitamin D and testosterone, see if regularly taking the proper vitamin D supplement increases your testosterone.
 Remember the research: If you are already optimal in Vitamin D, supplementation is unlikely to affect your testosterone and may lead to too much Vitamin D in your body!

-Because vitamin D and testosterone influence the body’s health and performance, it is crucial that you consistently monitor levels of these biomarkers to make sure that they are optimized.
+Putting it into perspectiveBecause vitamin D and testosterone influence the body’s health and performance, it is crucial that you consistently monitor levels of these biomarkers to make sure that they are optimized.
 Research suggests that there is a correlation between adequate levels of vitamin D and adequate levels of testosterone.
 However, supplementation may only help you boost testosterone if you are already proven to be deficient in both testosterone and vitamin D.

 Some other blog posts we think you'll love:

 - Tired of Being Tired: How I Optimized My Iron Levels